microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 ## Generic Python profiling

-Usually an MLOps/Data Science solution contains plain Python code serving different purposes (e.g., data processing) along with the specialized model training code.
+Usually an MLOps/Data Science solution contains plain Python code serving different purposes (e.g., data processing) along with specialized model training code.
 Whereas many Machine Learning frameworks provide their own profiler, sometimes it is also very useful to profile the whole solution.

 There are two types of profilers: deterministic (all events are tracked) and statistical (sampling with regular intervals).
 In this